RickardKarl/causal-falsify/docs/index.rst

 .. image:: https://img.shields.io/pypi/l/causal-falsify
    :target: ./LICENSE

+!WORK IN PROGRESS DOCUMENTATION PAGE! !WORK IN PROGRESS DOCUMENTATION PAGE! !WORK IN PROGRESS DOCUMENTATION PAGE!

 A Python library with algorithms for falsifying the unconfoundedness assumption in multi-environment (or, multi-source) datasets.
 The source code is available on